MARKET SNAPSHOT: U.S. Stocks Stare Down Subdued Open, Even As Amazon, Alphabet Get Set To Leap

 VF Corp.
 (VFC) slipped 0.6% premarket after the Wrangler and North Face parent missed profit expectations (http://www.marketwatch.com/story/wrangler-and-north-face-parent-vf-corp-misses-profit-and-sales-expectations-2017-04-28).

-Oil heavyweights Exxon Mobil Corp.(XOM) and Chevron Corp.(CVX) were slated to report Friday morning, along with Goodyear Tire & Rubber Co.(GT).
+Oil heavyweights Exxon Mobil Corp.(XOM) and Chevron Corp.(CVX) reported earnings above estimates, sending their shares higher.

+Goodyear Tire & Rubber Co.(GT) shares were down as the company missed revenue estimates.

 Stock movers: Shares of Qualcomm Inc.(QCOM) were 4% lower in premarket trade after the chip maker issued a profit warning, citing a longstanding patent-dispute with Apple Inc., which it says is withholding payments (http://www.marketwatch.com/story/qualcomm-issues-profit-warning-blames-apple-2017-04-28) on sales in the quarter ended in March.